coteditor/CotEditor/CONTRIBUTING.md

 - Find panel in Pages.app
 - Some setting messages in ScriptEditor.app

 We recommend to utilize [Apple Localization Terms Glossary for macOS](https://applelocalization.com/macos) by Kishikawa Katsumi to find macOS-friendly expressions.
-This service enables us to search in the texts localized by Apple for macOS applications and frameworks.
+This service enables us to search in the texts localized by Apple for macOS apps and frameworks.
 You also need to take care of how Apple treats punctuation characters and symbols.
 For example, regarding quotation marks, they normally prefer the typographer's ones.

 #### Submitting a new localization

 Copy one of a whole .lproj directory and use it as a template.
 We recommend using `CotEditor/en-GB.lproj/` directory because they are always up-to-date.
 Note that you don't need to localize the Unicode block names in the `UnicodeBlock.strings` file.
+It will be done by @1024jp based on the localization data by Apple.

+Currently, the CotEditor project only accepts a new localization for which the provider itself can continuously maintain the localization thereafter.
+Please explicitly tell us if you also intend to be a localization maintainer when submitting a new localization.

+A standard localization update proceeds as follows:

-Continuous maintenance of the localization is highly recommended when providing a new localization.
-Please tell us if you also intend to be a localization maintainer when submitting a new localization.
-When we have new strings to be localized, we call the localization maintainers by creating an issue with the `@` mention on GitHub so that they can keep all their localized strings up to date.
+1. When CotEditor has new strings to be localized, the CotEditor maintainer, @1024jp, creates a new ticket on GitHub Issues and mentions the localization maintainers in it so that they can keep all their localized strings up to date.
+The ticket includes all strings to be updated and their descriptions, sometime with screenshots. e.g. [#1519](https://github.com/coteditor/CotEditor/issues/1519).
+2. The localizers either post the localized strings to the thread or make a pull request on GitHub.
+The maintainers should localize the updated strings within about one week (the shorter period is, of course, welcome, but not required).
+All the responces must be done on GitHub.
+Not par email.
+3. The CotEditor maitainer reviews and merges the update provided by the localizers.

+Localization updates may happen once par few months, in general.
+If a maintainer wants to decline further ongoing maintenance for some reason, it would be kind to express their intentions to the maintainer via email or something.
+In that case, I will contact the community to find a new maintainer.

 Currently, we already have maintainers for:

 - Japanese